BribedJupiter/SimpleBounties/README.md

 They can do /bounty remove [bounty target] [bounty placer] to remove another player's bounty without refunding the original bounty placers.

 Enjoy!

+# Future ideas
+- Adding the option to give rewards that aren't solely monetary, such as items.
+- Adding a bounty board or headhunter system, where bounties could be placed as signs and players would have to go to a physical location to start or collect a bounty.
+ Maybe they would need to return with some item from the player they killed, like a head, to complete the bounty.
+- Add a log of completed bounties, maybe available as a book or a list of heads.
+- Add integration with Discord plugins so completion messages show up in Discord chats.
+- Add the ability to create a list of players that cannot have a bounty.

+# Known issues
+As of version 1.0-RELEASE, if one is using the "Duels" plugin, bounties will be completed upon the completion of a duel.

+### Note:
+Sometimes throughout the code you'll notice the word Quests in reference to this plugin.
+Originally, it was intended to become a fully featured questing plugin, but as development progressed I shifted focus and narrowed the scope to just the bounties portion of the plugin.